andreistefanciprian/kubernetes_python_sdk/readme.md

 ## Description

-Trying to build a k8s python client that lists all pods in Pending state and deletes the pods that have a particular error in Events.
+K8s python client that lists all pods in Pending state and deletes the pods that have a particular error in Events.

 ## Run code with python from outside the cluster